rkhamilton/vqgan-clip-generator/README.md

 # VQGAN-CLIP-GENERATOR Overview

 This is a package for running VQGAN+CLIP locally, with a focus on ease of use.
+I was motivated to create a version of this tool that would let me mix and match functions so that I could more easily experiment with way to apply a GAN style to an existing video.
+The key feature in this package is generate.restyle_video(), which will create a smoothly animating, GAN-styled video from an existing video.

 This package started as a complete refactor of the code provided by [NerdyRodent](https://github.com/nerdyrodent/), which started out as a Katherine Crowson VQGAN+CLIP derived Google colab notebook.

 In addition to refactoring NerdyRodent's code into a more pythonic package to improve usability, this project adds unit tests, and adds improvements to the ability to restyle an existing video.